 Occurred: 2022

-54-year old Alonzo Sawyer was arrested and jailed for nine days for an assault and theft he did not commit thanks to poor analysis of CCTV footage using facial recognition by an intelligence analyst at the Maryland Transit Administration Police.
+54-year old Alonzo Sawyer was arrested and jailed for nine days for an assault and theft he did not commit thanks to poor analysis of CCTV footage using facial recognition.

 According to Deborah Levi, a Baltimore public defender in Baltimore, the Baltimore Police Department used facial recognition over 800 times in 2022.